srinivashappy/ncss/README.md

 Massive CSS on **large scaled** projects used to cause issues:

-- Team members without a uniform naming convention
+- Team members without uniform naming conventions
-- Missing context to the project's layout and HTML structure
+- Missing context to the project's layout and structure
+- Big ball of mud
 - Lack of inline documentation

 Getting started
 ---------------

+There is no specification the use **hyphen**, **underscore** or **camelcase** for your classes - this is upon your personal preference.
+We recommended to stay in the language's native style and go with **hyphen**.
 Named Cascading Style Sheets are divided to:

 - [Structural classes](#structural-classes)
 - [Type classes](#type-classes)
 - [Modifier classes](#modifier-classes)
 - [Functional classes](#functional-classes)
 - [Namespace classes](#namespace-classes)

-There is no specification the use **hyphen**, **underscore** or **camelcase** for class names!

 Structural classes